jjenkov/pde-pdl-specification/pde-specification.md

 A PDE field always has a single byte (the type code) that tells the field type.

-Depending on the value of the field type byte (its numerical value) you can deduct some information about the length of the value of that field too.
+Depending on the value of the field type byte (its numerical value) you can deduct some information about the length of the value of that field.
 Sometimes the value is implicit in the field type, so the field has no explicit value bytes.
 Sometimes the field type indicates the exact number of bytes of the value (its length).
 And sometimes the field type indicates a number of length bytes following the type byte, which contain the number of bytes of the value (its length).
 The only way to find it is to look at the numerical value of